immortals-ume/Data-structure-algorithm-java/src/main/java/com/immortals/ds/tree/Readme.md

 Traversing a BST using BREADTH FIRST SEARCH

-     Breadth-first search (BFS) is an algorithm for searching a tree data structure for a node that satisfies a given property.It starts at the tree root and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.
+     Breadth-first search (BFS) is an algorithm for searching a binarySearchTree data structure for a node that satisfies a given property.It starts at the binarySearchTree root and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.

 Querying a BST

 a.
 Searching an element in BST

-    Given a pointer to the root of the tree and a key , tree search returns pointer to a node with a Key k if one exists otherwise returns NIL
+    Given a pointer to the root of the binarySearchTree and a key , binarySearchTree search returns pointer to a node with a Key k if one exists otherwise returns NIL

-    |Time Complexity : The time complexity is O(h)  where h is height of the tree
+    |Time Complexity : The time complexity is O(h)  where h is height of the binarySearchTree

 b.
 Finding a MIN and MAX of BST